Government support for businesses

 If you are still unable to pay the VAT due and need more time, see the guidance about what to do if you cannot pay your tax bill on time you can also contact HMRC by phoning 03002003835.

-More information on the scheme will be available on GOV.UK in the coming months.
+More information on the scheme is available on GOV.UK.

 The government also intends to give Coronavirus Business Interruption Loan Scheme lenders the ability to extend the length of loans from a maximum of 6 years to 10 years if it will help businesses to repay the loan.